(865) 999-5988 Request a Call

 Recurrent Skin Cancer Treatment

 A non-melanoma skin cancer that has recurred after a prior surgical excision or a previous Mohs procedure is a different clinical situation than a first presentation.
 The local tissue has already been altered.
 Margins are harder to read.
 Re-excision often means a larger procedure with a larger scar.
-Image-guided superficial radiation therapy is well-suited to the recurrent setting — it delivers treatment directly to the lesion without re-entering the surgical field, and the imaging built into the modern IGSRT workflow helps the team confirm response over the course of treatment.
+Radiation therapy can be well-suited to the recurrent setting — it delivers treatment directly to the lesion without re-entering the surgical field, and the team confirms response over the course of treatment.
+Whether radiation or further surgery is the better choice depends on the case, and we make that call together with your dermatologist.

 Keloid Prevention After Surgery

 For patients with a history of forming keloids, the most important conversation happens before the next surgical procedure — not after.
-Post-excision superficial radiation therapy is the most evidence-supported prophylactic approach for reducing the likelihood of keloid recurrence.
+Post-excision low-dose radiation therapy is the most evidence-supported prophylactic approach for reducing the likelihood of keloid recurrence.
 It is given as a short course in the 24 to 48 hours after the excision, and the course is individualized at consultation.
 If you are scheduled for a keloid excision, an earlobe procedure after piercing-related keloid formation, or any surgery where you have a personal history of keloid response, schedule the consult before the surgical date.
+This is a service we provide hand-in-hand with the surgeon performing your excision.

 Warts That Resist Standard Treatment